Nella Rojas

 Marianella Rojas (born November 3, 1989), known as Nella, is a Venezuelan singer, originally from Porlamar, Margarita Island, Venezuela.

-Graduated from Berklee College of Music, she won a Latin Grammy Awards for "Best New Artist" in 2019.
+Rojas graduated from Berklee College of Music, and won a Latin Grammy Award for Best New Artist in 2019.
 The single "Voy" from her first album, created in collaboration with Javier Limón, was chosen among the best 54 songs of 2019 by New York Times.
-She was a special guest in Alejandro Sanz’ last tour in the United States in 2019, and was invited by the conductor Gustavo Dudamel to perform a song composed by him in the documentary "Free Color " from the artist Cruz Diez, released in 2020.
-She has also collaborated with artists such as Jennifer Lopez, Carlos Vives, Luis Enrique, Susana Baca, Los Amigos Invisibles, Monsieur Periné and Caramelos de Cianuro.
-In early 2020, she was signed by the record label Sony Music Latin in which, she released her second studio album Doce margaritas in 2021.
+She was a special guest in Alejandro Sanz’ last tour in the United States in 2019, and was invited by the conductor Gustavo Dudamel to perform a song composed by him in the documentary "Free Color" from the artist Cruz Diez.
+She has also collaborated with artists such as Jennifer Lopez, Carlos Vives, Luis Enrique, Susana Baca, Los Amigos Invisibles, Monsieur Periné, Caramelos de Cianuro, Pedro Capó, and Yendry.
+In early 2020, she was signed by the record label Sony Music Latin and released her second studio album Doce margaritas in 2021.

 Musical career

-She emigrated from her home island to Caracas, Canada and the United States to get musical education.
-She graduated from Berklee College of Music, where she met the composer, musician and music producer Javier Limon.
-Being an admirer of the singer Buika, she began to perform Andalusian music.
+She emigrated from her home island to Caracas, Canada and the United States to get a musical education.
+She graduated from Berklee College of Music, where she met the composer, musician, and music producer Javier Limon.
+As an admirer of the singer Buika, she also began to perform Andalusian music.

-In 2018, she was invited to join as a singer and actress, the new movie Everybody Knows, from the Oscar-winning Iranian director, Asghar Farhadi, alongside Javier Bardem, Ricardo Darín and Penélope Cruz, where she performed several songs specially composed by Limon.
-Moreover, her voice was heard in the Cannes Festival since the film was chosen for the event opening.
+In 2018, she was invited to sing and act in the movie Everybody Knows from the Oscar-winning Iranian director, Asghar Farhadi, alongside Javier Bardem, Ricardo Darín and Penélope Cruz, where she performed several songs specially composed by Limon.
+Her voice was also heard in the Cannes Festival since the film was chosen for the event opening.

-The following year she held the Me Llaman Nella World Tour, where she offered a new set that included music from the film Everybody Knows, and Venezuelan folk songs.
-Her tour took her to stages in Venezuela, Panama, Mexico, United States, Spain and England.
+The following year she held the Me Llaman Nella World Tour, where she offered a new set that included music from the film Everybody Knows and Venezuelan folk songs.
+Her tour took her to stages in Venezuela, Panama, Mexico, the United States, Spain, and England.